Hubert de Sevrac: Style

 The novel's writing style keeps revolutionary violence at a distance.
 The novel opens with the de Sevrac family forced to flee Paris, which could be in response to the Insurrection of 10 August 1792 or the subsequent September Massacres, but the inciting event is never specified.
-Instead, Robinson describes the French Revolution with metaphors of torrential rain and thunderstorms, a natural event that can have a cleansing effect.
+Instead, Robinson describes the French Revolution with metaphors of torrential rain and thunderstorms; the literary scholar William D. Brewer highlights that these metaphor liken the revolution to a natural event that can have a cleansing effect.

 More broadly, the novel's use of Gothic horror is impressionistic, rather than graphically violent.
 As such, it belongs to the "terror" school of the Gothic (typified by Ann Radcliffe) rather than the "horror" school (typified by Matthew Lewis's The Monk).
 Other Gothic features of the text include its plot points around religious corruption and mistaken identity.
 As a genre, the Gothic was considered both vulgar and morally suspect for cultivating a taste for violence.
 Anna Laetitia Barbauld, for example, complained about the popularity of fiction featuring "ghosts and goblins, or murders, earthquakes, fires, shipwrecks, and all the most terrible disasters attending human life".
 Robinson's use of the genre has been seen both as commercially motivated pandering, and as a literary intervention attempting to increase the reputation of the Gothic.

 Influences

 The plot of Hubert de Sevrac mirrors that of Ann Radcliffe's The Mysteries of Udolpho (1794).
 It is also influenced by Charlotte Smith's Desmond, A Novel (1792) and William Godwin's Caleb Williams (1794), which both employ Gothic tropes in a contemporary setting to present pro-revolutionary political views.
 Desmond and Hubert de Sevrac also share the plot structure of a French aristocratic protagonist who comes to support the ideals of the revolution.
 The focus on French émigrés further links Hubert to Smith's poem The Emigrants (1793).

 Politically, Robinson uses the novel to reject Edmund Burke's Reflections on the Revolution in France (1790) and to support William Godwin's Enquiry Concerning Political Justice (1793).
-Hubert also quotes from Edward Gibbon's The History of the Decline and Fall of the Roman Empire (1776-88), specifically endorsing its scepticism of institutional Christianity.
+Hubert also quotes from Edward Gibbon's The History of the Decline and Fall of the Roman Empire (1776–88), specifically endorsing its scepticism of institutional Christianity.